threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 'ZeSR17mF935gyFEFg0oDMv8wAs4='
 ```

-### Fee
+### Fees

+- From Stellar to BSC:

    To cover the costs of the bridge ( like the multisig interactions with the Binance chain), a fee of 50 TFT is charged.
 Make sure the  amount received on the bridge's Stellar address is larger than 50 TFT.

+- From BSC to Stellar:

+   a Fee of 1 TFT is charged